-ARTICLE 4 Compensation for Losses
+ARTICLE 5 Compensation for Losses

-- (1) Investors of one Party whose investments in the territory of the other Party suffer losses owing to war or other armed conflict, revolution, a state of national emergency, revolt, insurrection or riot in the territory of the latter Party shall be accorded by the latter Party treatment, as regards restitution indemnification, compensation or other settlement, not less favourable than that which the latter Party accords to its own investors or to investors of any third State. - (2) Without derogating from the provisions of sub-Article (1), investors of one Party who in any of the situations referred to in that sub Article suffer losses in the territory of the other Party resulting from - - requisitioning of their property by the forces or authorities of the latter Party, or - (b) destruction of their property by the forces or authorities of the latter Party, which was not caused in combat action or was not required by the necessity of the situation, shall be accorded restitution or adequate compensation.
+- (1) Investors of a Party whose investments in the territory of the other Party suffer losses owing to war or other armed conflict, revolution, a state of national emergency, revolt, insurrection or riot in the territory of the latter Party shall be accorded by the latter Party treatment, as regards restitution, indemnification, compensation or other settlement, not less favourable than that which the latter Party accords to its own investors or to investors of any third State. - (2) Without derogating from the provisions of sub-Article (1), investors of a Party who in any of the situations referred to in that sub-Article suffer losses in the territory of the other Party resulting from - (a) requisitioning of their property by the armed forces or authorities of the latter Party, or - (b) destruction of their property by the armed forces or authorities of the latter Party, which was not caused in combat action or was not required by the necessity of the situation, - (c) shall be accorded restitution or adequate compensation.

-ARTICLE 5 Compensation for Expropriation
+ARTICLE 6 Compensation for Expropriation

-- (1) Investments of investors of either Party shall not be nationalised, expropriated or subjected to measures having effects equivalent to nationalisation or expropriation (hereinafter referred to as "expropriation") in the territory of the other Party except for public purposes, under due process of law, on a non-discriminatory basis and against prompt, adequate and effective compensation. - (2) The compensation referred to in sub-Article (1) shall - - (a) be at least equal to the market value of the investment expropriated immediately before the expropriation or before the impending expropriation became public knowledge, whichever is the earlier; - (b) include interest at a normal commercial rate from the date of expropriation until the date of payment; - (c) be made without delay, and - (d) be effectively realizable.
+- (1) Investments of investors of either Party shall not be nationalised, expropriated or subjected to measures having effects equivalent to nationalisation or expropriation (hereinafter referred to as "expropriation") in the territory of the other Party except for public purposes, under due process of law, on a non-discriminatory basis and against prompt, adequate and effective compensation. - (2) The compensation referred to in sub-Article (1) shall be at least equal to the market value of the investment expropriated immediately before the expropriation or before the impending expropriation became public knowledge, whichever is the earlier, shall include interest at a normal commercial rate until he date of payment, shall be made without delay, and be effectively realizable.

-(3) The investor affected by the expropriation shall have a right, under the domestic law in force in the country of the Party making the expropriation, to prompt review, by a court of law or other independent and impartial forum of that Party, of his or its case and of the valuation of his or its investment in accordance with the principles referred to in sub-Article (1).
+(3) The investor affected by the expropriation shall have a right, under the domestic law of the country of the Party making the expropriation, to prompt review, by a court of law or other independent and impartial forum of that Party, of his or its case and of the valuation of his or its investment in accordance with the principles referred to in sub-Article (1).

-ARTICLE 6 Repatriation of Investments and Returns
+ARTICLE 7 Transfers of Investments and Returns